Top 5 Underquilts for Hammock Camping

-The best hammock underquilts for all budgets in 2024!
-Ultralight, warm for winter, cheap and expedition-grade quilts for hammock camping.
+The best hammock underquilts for all budgets in 2026!
+Ultralight, warm for winter, cheap, and expedition-grade quilts for hammock camping.
 Reviewed and compared!

 An underquilt is simply an insulated quilt designed to hang underneath your hammock to prevent heat loss – a fundamental piece of equipment for hammock camping even in mildly cold weather.

-In this article, we’re going to review the best hammock underquilts on the market for 2024, with the aim of guiding you in the purchase of the right under quilt for you.
+In this article, we’re going to review the best hammock underquilts on the market for 2026 to help you choose the right under quilt.

-When you need to set up a place to sleep as a bikepacker on the road or a camper, however, you need much more than a cushion: you also need heat insulation and to be protected from moisture.
+When you need to set up a place to sleep as a bikepacker on the road or a camper, however, you need much more than a cushion: you also need insulation from the cold and protection from moisture.

-This is why you need a hammock mattress pad and/or an underquilt to help you stay comfy for your hammock-camping nights.
+This is why you need a hammock mattress pad and/or an underquilt to keep you comfy on your hammock-camping nights.

 To purchase the best hammock pad and underquilts, read our passionately curated guide.